iWinston/typeorm-plus/docs/select-query-builder.md

 ## Joining and mapping functionality

-Add `profilePhoto` property to `User` entity and you can map any data into that property using `QueryBuilder`:
+Add `profilePhoto` to `User` entity and you can map any data into that property using `QueryBuilder`:

 ```typescript
 export class User {